MISP/misp-rfc/misp-object-template-format/raw.md

 .# Abstract

 This document describes the MISP object template format which describes a simple JSON format to represent the various templates used to construct MISP objects.
-A public directory of common vocabularies MISP object templates is available and relies on the MISP object reference format.
+A public directory of common vocabularies MISP object templates [@?MISP-O] is available and relies on the MISP object reference format.

 {mainmatter}